giltrapo/tidy-data-assignment/README.md

 ### 2. Extracting only the measurements on the mean and standard deviation for each measurement.
 In the *features_info.txt* file we can read the following text:

-> The set of variables That Were Estimated from these signals are:
+> The set of variables that were estimated from these signals are:

 > Mean (): Mean value
 std (): Standard deviation